 Summary: Completed early on, a new 5-level parking structure was constructed to provide additional transit parking at the Fullerton Transportation Center for both intercity rail service and commuter rail passengers.
 This City-led project was completed on June 19, 2012.
 After completion, an elevator upgrade project was initiated with leftover savings.
 The elevator project will modify the existing pedestrian bridge to add two new traction elevators, one on each side.
 The City of Fullerton is the lead on this project as well.
 Work on the elevators was delayed due to construction contractor's elevator subcontractor issues.
-Work is complete on the elevator towers, and the elevator installation began in December, 2018.
-The project will be completed in February 2019.
+Work is complete on the elevator towers, and the elevator installation began in December 2018.
+The elevator inspections will occur in April and the final punch list and completion activities are scheduled to take place in late April/early May 2019.
 This project is marked "red" in the CAP, signifying a delay of more than three months.

-Segment: Laguna Niguel/Mission Viejo Metrolink Station Americans with Disabilities Act (ADA) Ramps
+Segment: Laguna Niguel/Mission Viejo Metrolink Station Americans with Disabilities Act

+(ADA) Ramps